The Complete Guide to an MCL Tear

 What is the best rehab approach to an MCL tear?

 In general, early protection is important followed by an accelerated rehab program depending on the individual.
-This may include the use of crutches and a rigid knee brace that limits the end ranges of your knee extension, flexion, rotation and valgus.
-In our experience, rehab can usually be progressed quicker when only the deep fibers of the MCL are involved.
+This may include the use of crutches and a rigid knee brace that limits the end ranges of your knee extension, flexion, rotation, and valgus.
+In our experience, rehab can usually progress quicker when only the deep fibers of the MCL are involved.

 What can I expect during rehab after an MCL injury?